openshift-knative/knative-openshift-ingress/README.md

 This is how I do it, at least.
 You'll need to change the repos to ones that aren't openshift-knative unless you have permission to push there.

+Note: Use the version of operator-sdk below that matches the version specified in Gopkg.toml.

 ```shell
 operator-sdk build quay.io/openshift-knative/knative-openshift-ingress:v0.0.7
 docker push quay.io/openshift-knative/knative-openshift-ingress:v0.0.7